 We provide a comprehensive service in assessing the condition of buildings or structures.
-We have specialists that are qualified in working at height and can offer surveys and inspection using the latest technologies of 3d scanning and Drone photographic and inspection surveys.
-We have specialist knowledge of heritage buildings and trained building surveyors who are able to undertake detailed analysis of defects and moisture problems and provide recommendations for solutions.
+We have specialist knowledge of heritage building construction and materials, including building surveyors and architects with recognised overseas conservation qualifications who are able to undertake detailed analysis of defects, diagnose problems and provide recommendations for remedial solutions.

 We are able to provide a wide variety of reports for different purposes including, photographic recording, conservation records, illustrated maintenance plans and databases.
-We pride ourselves on producing high quality documentation and employ new technologies such as rectified photographic drawings as tools for clear communication.
+We pride ourselves on producing high quality documentation and employ current technologies such as tools for clear communication.

 These detailed documents are often written when significant change is contemplated to scheduled and listed buildings, to provide an in depth understanding of heritage significance of the building and its component parts, identify constraints and provide policies to guide future work—we have prepared more than 200 of these.
 Individual heritage assessments have been prepared for a wide range of civic, industrial, commercial, ecclesiastical, educational and residential buildings.
 These normally form part of the resource consent application for alteration or modification.

 These studies identify key development 'themes' for areas to highlight gaps in District Plan lists or Government organisations’ portfolios and suggest additional heritage items to better protect and manage historic heritage.

 With our expertise in the understanding of heritage buildings and the retrieval of condition information we are able to provide detailed specifications and illustrated schedules of repair and conservation for the procurement of competitive tenders, from both main contractors and specialist sub-contractors.

 Our staff are experienced in the procurement and administration of complex conservation and repair projects.
 We can also provide advice and guidance on applications to grant aid for repair and restoration projects.